amitrana-dev/virtual-discussion/README.md

 Virtual Discussion requires [Node.js](https://nodejs.org/) v8+ to run.

 Copy .env-example to new .env file and fill out the settings for mysql/redis and others.
+Also replace the meta tags value by user token, discussion id and server url on client/index.html (we are assuming that user is already logged in and have info about discussion room).
 Install the dependencies and devDependencies and start the server.

 ```sh